briansimiyuj/doctor-appointment-app/README.md

           d.
 Call onClose function to close the modal
           e.
 Call the rejectAppointment function with the reason and alternative parameters

+    ### Modal Header Component

+      Modal header component will be used to display the header of the modal and the close button.
+It will be a reusable component across all patient details modals.

     ### Cancel Appointment Modal Component